What are the challenges facing our students?

 How do we measure our impact?

-We are monitoring our academic effect through a rigorous impact evaluation.
-Students enrolled in the program are being compared to those who were offered an invitation but did not enroll and to those next on the list (i.e., those to whom we would have offered an invitation if we had greater capacity).
-This regression discontinuity design will allow us to carefully measure the improvement of students' learning abilities compared to when they entered the program and to similar students who ended up in alternative schools and programs.
+Students enrolled in the Academy are being compared to those who just missed the cut on the admissions list (i.e., those to whom we would have offered an invitation if we had greater capacity).
+This regression discontinuity design allows us to carefully measure the improvement of students' learning abilities compared to when they entered the program and to similar students who ended up in alternative schools.
+Initial results from a 2017 pilot reveal statistically significant impact on academic proficiency, attitudes toward gender, and pride in Liberian identity.
+An in-depth research paper will be available by May 2018.

-MFA student-athletes completed a passing efficiency test on October 15, 2015, and then again on December 8, 2015.
-The basic idea is as follows: if, on average, we see more successful passes in December than October, then there is a correlation between MFA’s coaching and the athletes’ football performance.
+MFA student-athletes completed a passing efficiency test on October 15, 2017, and then again on December 8, 2017.
+The basic idea is as follows: if, on average, we see more successful passes in December than October, then there is a correlation between the Academy's coaching and the student-athletes’ football performance.

 On October 15, the average number of successful passes on the right foot was 7.3/10 and on the left foot it was 5.5/10.
 On December 8, the average number of successful passes on the right foot was 8.6/10 and on the left foot it was 6.8/10.
 Those numbers represent an 18% improvement on the right foot and a 24% improvement on the left foot.